Why Is My Spa Water Cloudy? 6 Possible Explanations

 Sometimes a spa filter cartridge may be positioned incorrectly, allowing for water to bypass the filter cartridge.
 Make sure the cartridge is correctly sealed.

 Spa filters should be replaced every 12-24 months or after about 15 cleanings.
-Keep in mind that each cleaning reduces the efficiency of these filters.
 Replacing a filter may result in an immediate clarification of the water.

 4. Malfunctioning Spa Pump